Upper Expected Meeting Times for Interdependent Stochastic Agents: Upper and Lower Meeting Times for Interdependent Stochastic Agents

 Given the selections of the two agents, their joint behaviour can be modelled by a stochastic process $(X_n,Y_n)$ on $\ZZ^2$, in which $X_n$ and $Y_n$ represent the states of the two agents at time $n$.
 This process is Markovian and homogeneous, and satisfies

 where we write $(T^y)$ and $(S^x)$ for the selections driving $X_n$ and $Y_n$, respectively.

 To summarize the above construction, we have described a multi-agent setting, in which the behaviour of each agent is stochastic, but influenced by their selections from some set of allowed actions.
-There are potentially many interesting inference problems that we could consider, but we will here be focussing on the \emph{expected meeting time} for the two agents.
+There are potentially many interesting inference problems that we could consider, but here we focus on the \emph{expected meeting time} for the two agents.

 To conclude the formalization of the problem that we want to study, we now consider the case where we are \emph{epistemically uncertain} about the selections of these agents.
 Clearly, this uncertainty affects our ability to compute these expected meeting times.
 However, depending on the exact uncertainty model that we use to represent these beliefs, we may still be able to make useful conclusions about this quantity of interest.
 In the remainder of this section, we consider this problem under various choices of such uncertainty models.